Nishant27-2006/georgia-tech/README.md

 ---

 ## Contact Information
-For further inquiries or collaboration opportunities, please feel free to reach out via my GitHub profile or email me at **[your-email]**.
+For further inquiries or collaboration opportunities, please feel free to reach out via my GitHub profile or email me at **nishantg2706@gmail.com**.

 ---